mcdeck/van-porten.de/_posts/2011-01-03-pylons-and-apache-with-repoze-who-basicauth.md

 author: Oliver van Porten
 redirect_from:
   - /2011/01/pylons-and-apache-with-repozewho-basicauth/

+excerpt: In this post we look at getting Pylons and Apache to work
+    with repoze.who BasicAuth
 ---
 To be able to use Basic Authentification in repoze.who running in a wsgi app in your Apache installation, you need to tell Apache to **WSGIPassAuthorization**.
 An Apache configuration like this will do: